-The Project Work Plan should reflect and be consistent with the Project Narrative and Budget and should cover each of the two (2) sequential years of the project period.
+The Project Work Plan should reflect and be consistent with the Project Narrative and Budget and should cover each of the three (3) sequential years of the project period.
 It should include a statement of the project's overall goal(s), anticipated outcome(s), key objectives, and the major tasks/action steps that will be pursued to achieve the goal and outcomes.
-For each major task/action step, the work plan should identify timeframes involved (including start- and enddates), and the lead person responsible for completing the task.
-Please use the "Project Work Plan - Sample Template" format as a reference and resource, if desired.
+For each major task/action step, the work plan should identify timeframes involved (including start- and end-dates), and the lead person responsible for completing the task.
+The attached document "Project Work Plan - Sample Template" may be used and referenced as a resource.